bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Sunday, the 14-day percent change in average new cases was:
+As of Tuesday, the 14-day percent change in average new cases was:

-- -21% in Champaign County
+- -30% in Champaign County
-- -5% in Illinois
+- -15% in Illinois
-- -9% in the United States
+- -16% in the United States
-- -7% worldwide
+- -3% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"